-The negative change of P{OH} caused by atmospheric iodine chemistry in the Philippines Sea shown in Fig. 6d is interesting and to our knowledge there is no study previously published detailing the cause of the both positive and negative impacts of iodine chemistry (e.g., Stone et al., 2018).
-To investigate the factors driving the spatial variability of iodine-induced OH production, the monthly averaged values of the parameters related to emission of inorganic emission in All_high case are plotted in Fig. 8.
-As expected, the pattern of ΔP{OH} does not coincide with the patterns of seawater iodine concentration (Fig. 8e) and the ozone deposition velocity (Fig. 8d), which decrease with latitude due to the increase of temperature.
-The location of the area with negative ΔP{OH} roughly coincides with the area with lower emission rates of HOI and I2 (Fig. 8a,b), and concentrations of HOI (Fig. 8c) and O3 concentration (Fig. 8f).
-The positive change of P{OH} could be directly attributable to the effect of iodine chemical cycling, but what are the causes of the negative change of P{OH} ?
-To figure out the causes, we conduct sensitivity simulations to analyze the contribution of I2/HOI emissions and O3 concentration on the negative ΔP{OH} .
 First, we find that the emission of HOI as a primary OH source is not the cause.
-The PA results show that the emission rate of HOI is much smaller than that of HOI cycling rate (Fig.S8a,b).
-Moreover, the change of P{OH_HOX} by replacing direct HOI emission with an equivalent amount of I2 using the emission scaling technique developed by Murphy et al. (2021) is relatively ignorable (Fig. S8c).
-Even without direct HOI emission (i.e., replaced by I2) there can be also negative ΔP{OH} in the area (Fig. S8d).
-Second, we show that the lower emission rate of inorganic iodine (emitted as HOI or I2) in the Philippine Sea is probably not the cause of the negative ΔP{OH} there by two sensitivity runs (addressing the impacts of the absolute value and the spatial distribution of the emissions, respectively).
-When reducing HOI/I2 emission rates by 50% uniformly, the area of negative ΔP{OH} does not increase (Fig. S9a,b), indicating that fewer available iodine atoms does not necessarily enlarge the area of negative ΔP{OH} in the Philippines Sea.
-Furthermore, when we set HOI/I2 emission rates in the whole domain to constants (6.86=5000/272 μmole km-2 s-1 for HOI, and 1/20 of HOI for I2, see Fig. 8a,b for comparison) which are between the emission rates in the Philippine Sea and that in the Bohai Sea, the pattern of ΔP{OH} is very similar to that in the InorgI_chem case (Figs. S9e and 7e).
-This similarity strongly suggests that the distribution of inorganic iodine emission is also not important to determine the positive-or-negative pattern of iodine-chemistry-induced ΔP{OH} .
+The PA results show that the emission rate of HOI is much smaller than that of the HOI cycling rate (Fig.S8a, b).
+Moreover, the change in POH HOX by replacing direct HOI emission with an equivalent amount of I2 using the emission scaling technique developed by Murphy et al. (2021) is relatively ignorable (Fig. S8c).
+Even without direct HOI emission (i.e., replaced by I2) there can also be negative ΔP{OH} in the area (Fig. S8d).
+Second, we show that the lower emission rate of inorganic iodine (emitted as HOI or I_2) in the Philippine Sea is probably not the cause of the negative ΔP{OH} there by two sensitivity runs (addressing the impacts of the absolute value and the spatial distribution of the emissions, respectively).
+When reducing HOI and I2 emission rates by 50 % uniformly, the area of negative ΔP{OH} does not increase (Fig. S9a, b), indicating that fewer available iodine atoms do not necessarily enlarge the area of negative ΔP{OH} in the Philippines Sea.
+Furthermore, when we set HOI and I_2 emission rates in the whole domain to constants $(6.86 = 5000/27^2 \,\mu\text{mole km}^{-2} \,\text{s}^{-1}$ for HOI and 1/20 of HOI for I2; see Fig. 8a and b for comparison), which are between the emission rates in the Philippine Sea and that in the Bohai Sea, the pattern of ΔP{OH} is very similar to that in the InorgI_chem case (Figs. S9e and 7e).
+This similarity strongly suggests that the distribution of inorganic iodine emission is also not important to determine the positive or negative pattern of iodine-chemistry-induced ΔP{OH} .